IQSS/dataverse/doc/release-notes/6961-payara-upgrade.md

 In domain1/config/jhove.conf, change the hard-coded /usr/local/glassfish4 path, as above.

 (Optional): If you renamed your service account from glassfish to payara or appserver, update the ownership permissions.
-The IQSS guides recommend a service account of `dataverse`:
+The Installation Guide recommends a service account of `dataverse`:

 	# sudo chown -R dataverse /usr/local/payara5/glassfish/domains/domain1
 	# sudo chown -R dataverse /usr/local/payara5/glassfish/lib